Melissa Y. Boey

 - Represented multiple buyers in connection with the acquisition of various solar projects and related assets through SunEdison, Inc.’s bankruptcy sales

-- Represented multiple environmental organizations and artistic/theatrical organizations in obtaining tax-exemption under Section 501 of the Internal Revenue Code and on related nonprofit governance issues (pro bono)
+- Represented multiple nonprofit organizations in obtaining tax-exemption under Section 501 of the Internal Revenue Code, converting jurisdictions while retaining tax-exempt status, and on related nonprofit governance issues (pro bono)

 - University of Southern California, Gould School of Law, 2013, J.D.